Cycle design and optimization

 - Stoppering pressure

 - Type of gas used during stoppering

-For cycle optimization key parameters like product temperature (Tp) during drying, shelf temperature (Ts) and chamber pressure (Pc) are monitored and evaluated.
-In-process controls can be performed by removing samples from the running processes by a sample thief or by individual shelf closure mechanism, which can also be used to generate products of varying residual moisture content in one cycle.
+When optimizing freeze-drying cycles, our expert monitor and evaluate key parameters, including product temperature (Tp) during drying, shelf temperature (Ts) and chamber pressure (Pc).
+Our freeze-dryer equipment allows for in-process controls, where samples can be removed from the running processes by using a sample thief or through individual shelf closure mechanisms.
+This technology can also be used to generate products of different residual moisture content in one cycle.